 iii.
 Purchases.
 There is no limit on the number of debit card or POS purchase transactions you may make during a statement period.
 You may purchase up to $5,000.00 per day or up to the available balance in your account.
 The Credit Union reserves the right to refuse any transaction which would draw upon insufficient funds or require us to increase our required reserve on the account.
 The Credit Union may set other limits on the amount of any transaction, and you will be notified of those limits.

 iv.
-Non-VISA Debit Transactions Processing.
-Some merchants may permit you to initiate debit and bill payment transactions with your card using either the Visa network or another network shown on your card.
+Non-Mastercard Debit Transactions Processing.
+Some merchants may permit you to initiate debit and bill payment transactions with your card using either the Mastercard network or another network shown on your card.
 We will honor your debit transactions processed by any of these networks.
 Depending on our authorization protocols and network availability, transactions processed over other networks may or may not require you to use your PIN to validate a transaction.
 Generally, you enter your card number or swipe your card and provide or enter a PIN.
 You may instead be asked to sign a receipt or payment authorization.
-Provisions applicable only to Visa transactions (such as Visa’s zero liability protections) will not apply to non-Visa debit transactions and the liability rules for other EFTs in the section titled “Member Liability” will apply.
+Provisions applicable only to Mastercard transactions (such as Mastercard’s zero liability protections) will not apply to non-Mastercard debit transactions and the liability rules for other EFTs in the section titled “Member Liability” will apply.

 v.
 Illegal Use of Internet Gambling.
 You agree that all transactions that you initiate by use of your Debit Card must be legal in the jurisdiction where you live and where the transaction occurred.
 Internet gambling may be illegal in the jurisdiction in which you are located, including the United States.
 Your Debit Card may only be used for legal transactions.
 Display of a payment card logo by an online merchant does not mean that internet gambling transactions are lawful in all jurisdictions in which you may be located.
 We have restricted all online gambling transactions with the Debit Card.